Last Updated on

-Actualizing tendency is a theory rooted in change, a discourse of continual flourishing until we reach the denouement of self-actualisation.
-Instead of human beings being seen as a tabula rasa, or ‘blank slates’ as many empiricist philosophers believe, this concept of actualising tendency considers the idea that we have an innate substance that develops over time based on our experiences and ways of thinking.
+Instead of seeing people as a tabula rasa, or “blank slates,” as many empiricist philosophers believe, this concept of actualizing tendency considers the idea that we have an innate substance that develops over time based on our experiences and ways of thinking.

-The evolution of this innate substance consequently results in changes to certain beliefs we hold and the behaviours we develop over time.
+The evolution of this innate substance results in changes to certain beliefs we hold and the behaviors we develop over time.

-For Aristotle, being a good and virtuous person is not due to doing the right thing according to societal rules; instead, it is acting in accordance with wisdom.
-A wisdom that we acquire over time and through practice.
-Eventually, acting in alignment with virtuous principles becomes habitual, and in turn, we flourish, reaching the epitome of our potential.
+For Aristotle, being a good and virtuous person does not mean doing the right thing according to societal rules; instead, it is acting in accordance with wisdom, a wisdom that we acquire over time and through practice.
+Eventually, acting in alignment with virtuous principles becomes habitual and in turn we flourish, reaching the epitome of our potential.

-The key initiator of unlocking potential and the one who coined the term ‘actualising tendency’ is Rogers.
-In order to establish actualising tendency Rogers has to acknowledge two base assumptions of person-based therapy.
+The key initiator of unlocking potential and the one who coined the term “actualizing tendency” was Carl Rogers.
+In order to establish the theory, Rogers looked to two base assumptions of person-based therapy.

-First is formative tendency which is a basic acknowledgement that all living things evolve into more complex forms over time.
-The second assumption is actualising tendency, that we can develop into our ideal self over time, with the right thoughts and actions.
+First is formative tendency, which is a basic acknowledgment that all living things evolve into more complex forms over time.
+The second assumption is a weaker version of actualizing tendency: that we can develop into our ideal selves over time with the right thoughts and actions.

-Rogers believed that all creatures strive to make the very best of their existence to develop to their full potential.
-In order to achieve this, there is a movement from resistance to change into a feeling of self-actualization.
-The theory is existential and bound to the concepts of time, acknowledgement and positive growth.
+Rogers believed that all creatures strive to make the very best of their existence to develop into their full potential.
+In order to achieve this, there is a movement away from resistance to change and towards a desire for self-actualization.
+The theory is existential and bound to the concepts of time, acknowledgment, and positive growth.

-Rogers believed society and culture to be naturally occurring byproducts of actualising tendency, which came into being from this intrinsic motivation to realise potential inherent in all humankind.
+Rogers believed society and culture to be naturally occurring byproducts of actualizing tendency, which came into being from this intrinsic motivation to realize potential inherent in all humankind.

 Finding something you are truly passionate about will uncover attributes you didn’t know you had, leading you to find genuine joy in your pursuits.
 However, it can hard to discover what we are passionate about.
 So how can we overcome this paradigm?

-To actualise, action is arguably the key to discovery.
-Trying a variety and abundance of different activities or pursuits can help you to realise what you enjoy, and what you don’t.
+To actualize, action is arguably the key to discovery.
+Trying a variety of different activities or pursuits can help you to realize what you enjoy and what you don’t.
 Even if you don’t discover your passion, experiencing a wide variety of activities will, in itself, enable growth and further you on your path of refinement and self-discovery.

-Learning to deal with conflict and how to resolve it is one of the keys to growth and fortunately, tends to be unavoidable in human life.
+Learning to deal with conflict and how to resolve it is one of the keys to self-actualization and, fortunately, tends to be unavoidable in human life.
 Conflict is a hidden gift and we should embrace it, cherishing the lessons that it teaches us.

-The assumption that things will never get better, that negative patterns are everywhere and unsurmountable will keep you in a rut and if you do not actively seek to change your circumstances you are likely to end up self-sabotaging your opportunities for growth and development.
+The assumption that things will never get better, that negative patterns are everywhere and unsurmountable will keep you in a rut, and if you do not actively seek to change your circumstances you are likely to end up sabotaging your opportunities for growth and development.

-When engaging with this process we can access the potential that is locked within us, consequently opening up opportunities for self-actualisation.
+When engaging with this process we can access the potential that is locked within us, consequently opening up opportunities for self-actualization.
 But what about those who don’t change?

-This is a relevant problem, some individuals seem only to regress, not progress in society.
-It could be argued that certain traumatic events, upbringings and socio-economic circumstances could have a strong negative effect on these individual and in turn cause self-sabotaging behaviours that thus oppress the possibility of reaching one’s full potential.
+It could be argued that certain traumatic events, upbringings, and socio-economic circumstances can have a strong negative effect on these individuals and in turn cause self-sabotaging behaviors that oppress the possibility of reaching one’s full potential.

-This is true because the individual, due to extraneous circumstances is stuck in a particular, fixed mindset.
-However, if utilising the viewpoint of actualising tendency, an individual can be seen to have this potential throughout their life, and it is merely a matter of unlocking it.
+This is true because the individual, due to extraneous circumstances, is stuck in a particular fixed mindset.
+However, if adopting the viewpoint of actualizing tendency, an individual can be seen to have this potential throughout their life, and it is merely a matter of unlocking it.